myurar1a/pornflakes/README.md

 - Support Flutter 2.5

 ### Running
-- Embed Stars / Category / Production
+- Implement a mini-player using pip_view
 - Library page (Functions may be limited)
 - Modify the code
 - Bug fixes

-## Skip ahead update planning features (v0.3.0)
+## More advanced update planning features (v0.3.0)

 ### Under planning
+- Embed Stars / Category / Production
 - Use ProviderScope in appropriate situations
 - Completion of the video information panel
 - Double-tap a video player to skip a specified time